okta/okta-auth-js/README.md

 ```

 #### Clear DPoP Storage (*Recommended*)
-DPoP requires the generation of a `CryptoKeyPair` which needs to persist in storage.
+DPoP requires the generation of a `CryptoKeyPair` which needs to be persisted in storage.
 Methods like `signOut()` or `revokeAccessToken()` will clear the key pair, however users don't always explicitly logout.
-It's good practice to clear storage before login to flush any orphaned key pairs generated from previously requested tokens
+It's therefore good practice to clear storage before login to flush any orphaned key pairs generated from previously requested tokens.

 ```javascript
 async function login (options) {